jsenv/core/readme.md

 - Rely on top level await to test asynchronous code

 # Example

+For the example let's start with one test file.

 > In reality you would never test `Math.max`, the code below is testing it to show an example unrelated to a specific codebase.